I have decided to end my campaign for City Council, District 3.

 • Advocate for a New State Mental Hospital: Promote the construction of another state mental hospital to provide several hundred more beds.

-• Expand Criteria for Involuntary Commitment: Collaborate with the state to allow involuntary commitment in more situations to help those suffering from severe mental illness receive necessary care.
+• Expand Criteria for Civil Commitment: Collaborate with the state to allow civil commitment in more situations to help those suffering from severe mental illness receive necessary care.

 Our current mental health treatment system is overwhelmed at every level.
 Anyone who has ever desperately sought help from numerous mental health programs in Portland, whether for themselves or a loved one, knows this struggle all too well.
 A tragic consequence of this shortage is a system that often prioritizes mental health treatment for those who have committed serious crimes over those who have not.